Monroe County, Florida: Geography

 According to the U.S. Census Bureau, the county has a total area of 3738 sqmi, of which 983 sqmi (26.3%) is land and 2754 sqmi (73.7%) is water.
 It is the largest county in Florida by total area.

 More than 99.9 percent of the Monroe County population lives in the island chain known as the Florida Keys.

 Two thirds of the large area in what local residents call "mainland Monroe" is uninhabited by virtue of being part of the Everglades National Park, and the remainder by the Big Cypress National Preserve in the northeastern interior.
 The area, officially named Cape Sable Census County Division, is virtually uninhabited.
 This area has 87.4 percent of the county's land area (859.6 out of 983 sqmi), but it had only 0.022 percent of the county's population (18 out of 82,170) as of the 2021 American Community Survey.
 The Census Bureau defines this area as Census Tract 9800 of Monroe County, Florida.
-If it were a separate county, its population density of only 0.0209 sq mi (0.0541 km2) would make it the least dense of all US counties or county-equivalents.

 In mainland Monroe, the only three populated places appearing on detailed maps and in the USGS geographic name database are Flamingo, Pinecrest, (not to be confused with much larger Pinecrest of neighboring Miami-Dade County), and Trail City.
 Flamingo, on the south coast and at the end of State Road 9336 (Flamingo Lodge Highway), is the location of the Flamingo Lodge and the Flamingo Ranger Station (with Visitor Center & Marina).
 7 mi northeast on the highway is the West Lake Trail (station).
 Pinecrest, located in the northern interior of the county (in the Big Cypress National Preserve) on Loop Road (given that name since it forms a loop with U.S. Highway 41 further north), hosts the Loop Road Education Center.
 Trail City is 4 mi west of Pinecrest on Loop Road.
 Loop Road can be found on most maps as CR 94, although the roadway no longer has a numbered designation and is now managed by the National Park Service.

 Between the south coast of Florida's mainland and the Florida Keys is Florida Bay, which is encompassed by the Everglades National Park and contains numerous islets or keys.

+The county is coterminous with the Key West-Key Largo, Florida Micropolitan Statistical Area (μSA), with Key Largo and Key West designated as principal cities.
+The μSA was first defined in 2003 as the Key West-Marathon, Florida Micropolitan Statistical Area.
+The name was changed to Key West, Florida Micropolitan Statistical Area in 2006, and to Key West-Key Largo, Florida Micropolitan Statistical Area in 2023.
+The μSA is part of the Miami-Port Saint Lucie-Fort Lauderdale Combined Statistical Area.